chuckabox/imc-prosperity-4/readme.md

 This round introduced six new products: Volcanic Rocks and five different Volcanic Rock vouchers with strike prices of 9500, 9750, 10000, 10250, and 10500.
 These products closely resembled European option contracts and were set to expire in 7 in-game trading days.

 Chris handled the analysis for this round.
 Using a hint provided on the website, he modeled the volatility smile by plotting the moneyness $m_t$ against the implied volatility $v_t$.
-Moneyness was calculated using the formula: Moneyness was calculated using the following formula $$m_t = log(K / S_t) / \sqrt(TTE)$$ where $K$ is the voucher strike price, $S_t$ is the price of the underlying at some time $t$, and $TTE$ being the time to expiration in years.
+Moneyness was calculated using the formula: $$m_t = log(K / S_t) / \sqrt(TTE)$$ where $K$ is the voucher strike price, $S_t$ is the price of the underlying at some time $t$, and $TTE$ being the time to expiration in years.

 ![](images/volatility_smile.png)

 Fitting a quadtratic to this we found parameters $a, b, c$ for the equation $$v_t = a \cdot m_t^2 + b \cdot m_t + c$$ allowed us to predict a "fair" implied volatility for any given $m_t$.
 After coding this up, we found the best way to exploit this was to build a market maker based on the fitted implied volatility.
 It was an extremely aggressive market maker and would often cross with existing market makers in the order book.
 We also added functionality to automatically hedge our positions after every timestamp, ensuring we were only exposed to the implied volatility of a contract.

-Our backtesting PNL curve was a straight line on most days, indicating we had found a reasonable, direction-neutral strategy.
+Our backtesting PNL curve was a straight line on most days, indicating we had found a reasonable direction-neutral strategy with true edge.
 We hypothesized that this was because we were modeling the true IV of the vouchers more accurately.
 From our backtests, we expected to make around ~80k from all voucher products and ~100k from other products.

 A few other things we considered for algo trading this round: